ibm-build-lab/terraform-ibm-cloud-pak/modules/portworx/modules/portworx_aws/README.md

 | `px_enable_csi`                | Enable CSI on PX  | `true` | No       |

-For an example of how to put all this together, refer to the `/testing` directory
+For an example of how to put all this together, refer to the `/testing` directory.
+For instructions to run using the local Terraform Client on your local machine go [here](../../../Using_Terraform.md)

 ## Clean up